kammitama5/kammitama5.github.io/_posts/2018-5-5-Saturday-May-5th.md

 ## Finally back in LA

 - I got back into LA last night around 11pm.
 Got to sleep around 2am.
+- I watched ```the Disaster Artist``` on the plane.
+Totally good movie.
+I laughed out loud.
+  It's also pretty smart, and is very tongue-in-cheek, which I really liked.
 - I had a really great time on my trip (which I can't speak much about..sorry).
+  All I can say is that I met some really smart people and saw a lot of Maths.
   It sort of cemented in my mind that I'm seriously considering the East Coast.
   I can't say I've really *fit* out here.
 It's a bit frustrating, and I've ended up shying away and just dealing with specific groups of people or none at all.